 Boasting great live music nights, a rooftop cocktail bar, and social activities galore, this is the place to go in Kampot to get your socializing on.
 It’s located just 5 minutes or so out of town, so it’s pretty accessible to get to either by motorbike, bicycle or PassApp (Cambodia’s ride sharing service).
 Fair warning however, the dorm rooms can be a bit noisy as a result of the aforementioned live music, so you may want to consider a private if you’re looking for some shut eye.

-The Hidden Oasis has only been around for the past year, but there is a reason for its great rating on online booking platforms.
+There is a reason for this place’s great rating on online booking platforms.
 Located about 10 minutes out of town by motorbike ride, the 6 bungalows here are some of the cleanest and most thoughtfully decorated I’ve found in Cambodia.
 The owners and their two children are some of the sweetest people you’ll meet – they’re incredibly representative of the wonderful people you’ll find in Cambodia.
 It’s countryside location is a real attraction.

 If you want a real taste of Kampot life, head further out of town to Greenhouse or Eden Eco Village for stunning riverside accommodations.
 Both are eco friendly and have simple but thoughtful bungalow accommodations.
 Eden has bungalows in the treetops and directly on the water.
 Greenhouse boasts a pretty incredible restaurant.
 This is a one of a kind experience and for really affordable rates.